tommac08/docsv2/sources/sign_up.md

 When you get to the landing page, on the drop down, you will see three sections on the dropdown -

-**Section 1: CI Subscriptions**
+**Section 1: Shippable CI**

+This section displays all the subscriptions that you are either an owner or a collaborator for.
 Choose the appropriate subscription from the section to continue onto Shippable CI.
-You may see more than one subscription here if you have been added to other projects you are collaborating on.

 For more details on Shippable CI, go to [Shippable CI Overview](ci_overview.md).

-**Section 2: Add Formation**
+**Section 2: Shippable Formation**

+Click on `Add Formation` to add a new formation.
+Existing Formation Subscriptions will be listed in this section as well.

 For more details on Formations, go to [Formations Overview](formations_overview.md).

 **Section 3: Lighthouse**

+This will lead you to the Lighthouse dashboard that manages images that you want to watch.

 To learn more about Lighthouse, go to [Using Lighthouse](lighthouse.md).